 - Semen quality

-The specialist will have to explain all this information to its patients and the reasons why one or another technique is recommended such as the procedures, risks, success rates, etc.
+The specialist will have to explain all this information to its patients and the reasons why one or another technique is recommended such as the procedures, risks, success rates, etc and so on.

 Differences between insemination and IVF